73 great paddle trails

 - Watson Taylor Lake

-Expansive Watson Taylor Lake can be found in the care of the Three Brothers mountains midway between Port Macquarie & Taree.
+Expansive Watson Taylor Lake can be found in the care of the Three Brothers mountains midway between Port Macquarie and Taree.
 It’s not far from the Pacific Highway but its attractively forested shoreline keeps it remarkably well hidden from the world.

 - Stewarts River